afids/afids-protocol-old/content/docs/afids_protocol/nhp_protocol.md

 **Acronym:** CUL

 * Jump to AC or another midline AFID to get to the mid-sagittal slice, then place using the sagittal view
-* Most superior point of cerebellar vermis; one of the vermian lobules
+* Most superior point of cerebellar vermis (one of the vermian lobules)
 * Axial view will allow you to choose the most superior part of the vermis; Scroll through this view while remaining in midline until you reach the apex.

 <a href="../img/nhp/10_CUL.png" target="_blank">![](../img/nhp/10_CUL.png)</a>